chrert/tfdetect/README.md

 Provides a C++ library to perform inference on models trained with the tensorflow [object detection scripts](https://github.com/tensorflow/models/tree/master/object_detection).

-## Acknowledgments

-The CMake scripts to build the tensorflow C-API are based on the CMake scripts for the C++ API from <https://github.com/FloopCZ/tensorflow_cc>.

 ## Prequesites

 * OpenCV 2.4 (packages: libopencv-dev)